csecht/opencv-contour-utility/README.md

 In macOS 13 and Windows10, proper scaling of windows is not automatic.
 All windows will need to be manually resized to have a useful program.
 Any ideas for configuring window management are welcome.

 ### Screenshots:
+All screenshots are from a Ubuntu Linux platform.
+For Windows and macOS platforms, trackbar names are much shorter, but text reporting of current settings is the same for all platforms.

 ![opening_thresh_it_windows](images/thresh_it_screenshot.png)

 Opening windows for `thresh_it.py` with the `sample3.jpg` input file.